A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Related Work

 The second strategy makes use of so-called evaluation spaces, such as the \emph{Receiver Operating Characteristic} (ROC)~\cite{Nahm2022Receiver} or \emph{Precision-Recall} (PR) spaces, that combine two scores.
-The ROC space is a plot of sensitivity vs. one minus specificity as one varies a cutoff on a continuous predictor used to decide~\cite{Harrell2015Regression}.
 In~\cite{Fawcett2004Roc,Fawcett2006AnIntroduction}, Fawcett explained how to use ROC graphs and avoid interpretation pitfalls.
 For instance, the area under the ROC curve (AUC-ROC) is commonly used as a performance indicator, as it has statistical significance~\cite{Bamber1975TheArea}.
 Although several authors raised concerns about ROC-derived scores in decision-making~\cite{Briggs2008TheSkill,Carrington2023Deep}, recent works such as the one on contingency spaces~\cite{Ahmadzadeh2023Contingency} still build upon ROC graphs.
 More recently, the PR space has become the de facto replacement for the ROC space in the presence of imbalance~\cite{HughesOliver2018Population}, ignoring the fact that there is a bijection between these two spaces~\cite{Davis2006TheRelationship}.
 Moreover, the PR space suffers from the presence of an unachievable region~\cite{Boyd2012Unachievable}, which is often overlooked in practice.
-The primary drawback of ROC- or PR-based curves analyzes is that, according to Menon~\etal~\cite{Menon2013Statistical}, the AUC-ROC and AUC-PR apply not to a classifier but to a scoring function, and that a scoring function yields a family of classifiers obtained for different thresholds.
+The primary drawback of ROC- or PR-based curves analyzes is that, according to \citet{Menon2013Statistical}, the AUC-ROC and AUC-PR apply not to a classifier but to a scoring function, and that a scoring function yields a family of classifiers obtained for different thresholds.
 In other words, these curves consider a parametric family of classifiers rather than a specific classifier, and they are therefore inadequate to select classifiers when it comes to comparing unique instances from different families.

 As an example of these drawbacks, we show the performance of $74$ two-class classifiers in the ROC space in \cref{fig:roc}.
 As can be seen, it is extremely challenging to uniquely determine which classifier is the best or the worst.
 Moreover, it is even harder to rank all $74$ classifiers based only on this ROC space.
-For instance, relying on a single of the two presented scores such as the True Positive Rate ($\scoreTPR$) may result in overfitting on that score, disregarding other important nuances of the performance.